-- 2 years with Discovery Rule.
+- Two years with Discovery Rule.
 (Title 12 (Courts and Civil Proceedings), Chapter 5 (Limitations of Actions) Article 3 (Personal Actions), Sec.
-12-542 – Injury to person; injury when death ensues; injury to property; conversion of property; forcible entry and forcible detainer; 2 year limitation)
+12-542 – Injury to person; injury when death ensues; injury to property; conversion of property; forcible entry and forcible detainer; 2-year limitation)

 - None.
 (Arizona Constitution, Article 2 (Declaration of Rights), Section 31 (Damages for death or personal injuries))

-- 2 years from date of death.
+- Two years from the date of death.
 (Title 12 (Courts and Civil Proceedings), Chapter 5 (Limitations of Actions) Article 3 (Personal Actions), Sec.
-12-542 – Injury to person; injury when death ensues; injury to property; conversion of property; forcible entry and forcible detainer; 2 year limitation)
+12-542 – Injury to person; injury when death ensues; injury to property; conversion of property; forcible entry and forcible detainer; 2-year limitation)

 - None.
-(Arizona Constitution, Article 2 (Declaration of Rights), Section 31 (Damages for death or personal injuries)) (Title 12 (Courts and Civil Proceedings), Chapter 6 (Special Actions and Proceedings By Individual Persons), Article 2 (Death By Wrongful Act), §12-613 – Measure of damages; nonliability for debts of decedent)
+(AZ Constitution, Article 2 (Declaration of Rights), Section 31 (Damages for death or personal injuries)) (Title 12 (Courts and Civil Proceedings), Chapter 6 (Special Actions and Proceedings By Individual Persons), Article 2 (Death By Wrongful Act), §12-613 – Measure of damages; nonliability for debts of the decedent)

-- 14 days; certified mail, personal delivery, publication.
-(Title 14 (Trusts, Estates, and Protective Proceedings), Chapter 1 (General Provisions, Definitions and Probate Jurisdiction Courts), Article 4 (Notice, Parties and Representation in Estate Litigation and Other Matters), §14-1401 (Notice; method and time of giving)
+- Fourteen days; certified mail, personal delivery, publication.
+(Title 14 (Trusts, Estates, and Protective Proceedings), Chapter 1 (General Provisions, Definitions, and Probate Jurisdiction Courts), Article 4 (Notice, Parties and Representation in Estate Litigation and Other Matters), §14-1401 (Notice; method and time of giving)